remla25-team5/model-training/README.md

 ### Running the tests

-This project uses pytest for testing, and integrates several code quality tools including `pylint`, `flake8`, and `bandit`.
+This project uses `pytest` for testing, and integrates several code quality tools including `pylint`, `flake8`, and `bandit`.
 Code coverage is tracked using `pytest-cov`.

+**Note**: Before running any tests, ensure you have the model and BoW vectorizer files in the `models/` folder.
+You can download them by running `model_training/dataset.py`, then `model_training/transform.py`, and finally `model_training/modeling/train.py` to train the model and save it in the `models` folder.

 #### Running Unit Tests with pytest

-**Note**: Before running the tests, ensure you have the model and BoW vectorizer files in the `models/` folder.
-You can download them by running `model_training/dataset.py`, then `model_training/transform.py`, and finally `model_training/modeling/train.py` to train the model and save it in the `models` folder.

 To run all tests in the tests folder: